 Hold on a sec.
 Before you start picturing a cave of interns wearing thick glasses coding into the wee hours, or that XD is all computer nerd-stuff…

 In short, XD is about using technology and breakthrough performance tools to improve our day-to-day lives and shopping experiences.
-Not just make them better or more affordable, but more fun and enjoyable!
-Just look at the ways tech has positively embedded itself in people’s lives when it comes to say, fitness.
+Not just make them better or more affordable, but more enjoyable!
+Just look at the ways tech positively embeds itself in people’s lives when it comes to say, fitness.

 Sure you’ve likely heard of the FitBit or other kinds of fitness trackers/wearables and their accompanying apps/websites.
 But, be sure to check out smart shoes like the Under Amour Gemini models with a built-in fitness tracker, accelerometer, and Bluetooth connectivity.